28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 11. Eggs Up Grill

 The Eggs Up Grill doesn't have the largest breakfast selection out there, nor does its menu have any really standout items that are sure to wow.
 The signature dish, it seems, is a corned beef hash made with the founder's own recipe, so if corned beef hash is the kind of thing you get excited about, then Eggs Up may be your kind of place.
-It also a few interesting breakfast sandwiches including a fried egg BLT and an egg and cheese on a waffle, while the omelets include one made with shrimp and grits (Yes, this chain's locations are all in the southern states, so grits are on the menu).
+It also a few interesting breakfast sandwiches including a fried egg BLT and an egg and cheese on a waffle while the omelets include one made with shrimp and grits (Yes, this chain's locations are all in the South, so grits are on the menu).

 What really sets the Eggs Up apart from an IHOP or a Denny's, however, is the fact that it has mimosas on the menu.
 There are actually three different ones, the first being the standard orange juice kind, the second made with cranberry juice, and the third flavored with chocolate and strawberries.
 Something else offered by Eggs Up that you don't see everywhere is a pair of non-alcoholic breakfast sparklers, one made with OJ, club soda, and grenadine and another with lemonade, club soda, and strawberries.
 These drinks make for a fun change from the standard juice or coffee if you're not looking to booze it up at breakfast.